Call Us Today 713-225-6200

 If you or your spouse has committed adultery before or during the divorce process, it’s important to secure competent legal representation for the best possible outcome.
 As a board certified family law attorney, Mary E. Ramos has the knowledge, experience, and reputation you’re looking for when you’re going through a divorce.
 Consider these tips regarding adultery and child custody and schedule a consultation with our attorneys at Ramos Law Group, PLLC, today.

-Last Updated on March 19, 2019 by Ramos Law Group, PLLC
+Last Updated on March 19, 2019 by Mary E. Ramos

 CALL FOR A CONSULTATION 713-225-6200 or Fill Out the Form Below

-I agree that an attorney-client relationship will not be formed until I enter into a written fee agreement with Ramos Law Group.
-I also agree this submission does not constitute a request for legal advice, nor will information received in response to my submission constitute legal advice.
+By submitting this form, I understand and agree that an attorney-client relationship with Ramos Law Group is ONLY established upon entering into a written fee agreement.
+I acknowledge that this submission is not a request for legal advice, and any information received in response will not constitute legal advice.